mendelr20/mendelr20/README.md

-# Hi, I'm Claire! :wave:
+# Hi, I'm mendel! :wave:

 Full-Stack Software Engineer primarily using React/Redux and Ruby on Rails Full-Stack Software Engineer primarily using React and Ruby on Rails